jennraeross/dnd-homebrew/clericDomains/mercury.md

 _17th-level Mercury feature_

-Add _Glibness_ and _Foresight_ to your list of domain spells.Like your other domain spells, they are always prepared and count as cleric spells for you.
+Add _Foresight_ to your list of domain spells.
+Like your other domain spells, it is always prepared and counts as a cleric spell for you.